avsa242/ssd1351-spin/README.md

 ## Salient Features

-* SPI connection at 20MHz (P1), 20MHz (P2).
-4-wire SPI: DIN, CLK, CS, DC, and RESET
+* SPI connection at 20MHz.
+4-wire SPI: DIN, CLK, CS, DC (and optionally RESET)
-* Integration with the generic bitmap graphics library
+* Integration with the generic bitmap graphics library, as well as some support for unbuffered, direct-to-display operations
 * Display mirroring
 * Control display visibility (independent of display RAM contents)
 * Set subpixel order